vineetnegi0101/postgresql-mcp-server/README.md

 3. Authentication
    - Relies on PostgreSQL's authentication mechanisms via the connection string.
    - Securely manage your database credentials.
-Do not hardcode them in client requests; use the environment variable setup during installation.
+Do not hardcode them in client requests if avoidable; prefer using the `--connection-string` CLI option or the `POSTGRES_CONNECTION_STRING` environment variable when configuring the server.

 ## Best Practices

+1. Configure the default database connection string securely using the `--connection-string` CLI option or the `POSTGRES_CONNECTION_STRING` environment variable.
+2. If a tool needs to connect to a *different* database than the default, provide the `connectionString` directly in that tool's arguments.
-1. Always use secure connection strings with proper credentials, preferably configured via the `POSTGRES_CONNECTION_STRING` environment variable.
+3. Always use secure connection strings with proper credentials, preferably configured via the `POSTGRES_CONNECTION_STRING` environment variable.
-2. Follow production security recommendations for sensitive environments.
+4. Follow production security recommendations for sensitive environments.
-3. Regularly monitor and analyze database performance using the `monitor_database` tool.
+5. Regularly monitor and analyze database performance using the `monitor_database` tool.
-4. Keep PostgreSQL version up to date.
+6. Keep PostgreSQL version up to date.
-5. Implement proper backup strategies independently.
+7. Implement proper backup strategies independently.
-6. Use connection pooling for better resource management (handled internally).
+8. Use connection pooling for better resource management (handled internally).
-7. Implement proper error handling and logging.
+9. Implement proper error handling and logging.
-8. Regular security audits and updates.
+10. Regular security audits and updates.

 ## Error Handling